A Joint Publication from the

-Harmful Algal Blooms (also known as toxic blue-green algae), refer to certain strains of cyanobacteria that produce toxins.
-Harmful Algal Blooms often are a distinct blue-green color but may also appear to be green, brown or red.
-The toxins associated with Harmful Algal Blooms have been found in a number of Nebraska lakes sampled.
+Harmful Algal Blooms (HAB), also known as toxic blue-green algae, refer to certain strains of cyanobacteria that produce toxins.
+HABs often are a distinct blue-green color but may also appear to be green, brown or red.
+The toxins associated with HABs have been found in a number of Nebraska lakes sampled.

 What should I look for to avoid Harmful Algal Blooms?

 HABs usually have heavy surface growths of pea-green colored clumps, scum or streaks, with a disagreeable odor.
 It can have a thickness similar to motor oil and often looks like thick paint in the water.
 Algae blooms usually accumulate near the shoreline where pets and toddlers have easy access and the water is shallow and more stagnant.
 It is important to keep a watchful eye on children and pets so that they do not enter the water.
 Aspects to watch out for include: